Nooshu/NestJS-Frontend/README.md

 # PoC: NestJS Frontend Application

-A proof of concept for a HMCTS NestJS application with GOV.UK Frontend integration.
+A proof of concept for a HMCTS NestJS application with GOV.UK Frontend integration, designed to replace the existing [HMCTS Express.js template](https://github.com/hmcts/expressjs-template).

 ## Project Overview